 As part of the internal control and risk management system, the risks analyzed and assessed are periodically verified and updated in light of strategies, the organizational model and the business operations.
-The Company, therefore, periodically updates the tools used to identify and assess risk (ERM system, Decree 231/01 Model for organization, management and control, system used to control accounting-administrative procedures pursuant to Law 262/05) to ensure that they fit the Company's organizational and business characteristics, as well as the ii) Selection and development of general controls for tecorporate strategy.
+The Company, therefore, periodically updates the tools used to identify and assess risk (ERM system, Decree 231/01 Model for organization, management and control, system used to control accounting-administrative procedures pursuant to Law 262/05) to ensure that they fit the Company's orcorporate strategy.

 Toward this end, after the EU privacy regulation n.
-2016/679 took effect, the Company worked to comply with the new regulation and identified, using its ERM model and Risk Map, an area of risk referred to as "Privacy risk - Sanctions connected to violations of regulations Soc.
-Coop based on which the latter manages the IT syprotecting data privacy".
+2016/679 took effect, the Company worked to comply with the new regulation and identified, using its ERM model and Risk Map, an area of risk referred to as "Privacy protecting data privacy".
 Controls call for (i) monitoring of the relative regulations, (ii) updating of company procedures, mandates and related company documentation, and (iii) training of company personnel.